 Patients are able to access a nurse-led Lymphoedema service.

-To speak to Lymphoedema Nurse Specialist on managing non-cancer related lymphoedema patients, please call between 9am -4:30pm Monday – Friday (expect on Bank Holidays) on 0116-2318429
+For advice on managing non-cancer related lymphoedema patients Health Care Professionals can speak to a Lymphoedema Nurse Specialist.
+The Lymphoedema Nurse can be contacted between 9am -4:30pm Monday – Friday (expect on Bank Holidays) on (0116) 231 8429

 The Enablement team (occupational therapists and physiotherapists) run onsite ‘help with breathlessness’ clinics; using a non-pharmacological (non-medical) approach to helping manage this complex symptom.

 Referrals for enablement support for breathlessness will be made via the Help with Breathlessness MDT so patients should be referred to this service initially.